Peddler

 api.upload_feed_document(upload_url, feed_content, "text/xml; charset=UTF-8")

-# Create feed
+# Step 3: Create feed referencing the input document

 feed_response = api.create_feed(